Peter-L-SVK/Pi_multithread/README.md

-# Calculation of Pi numerals by multithreding method
+# Calculation of Pi numerals by multithreding method using Rust

 Here are an examples of a Rust program that calculates the value of π using a Monte Carlo method with multithreading.
 The Monte Carlo method involves randomly generating points in a unit square and determining the ratio of points that fall within a quarter-circle to the total number of points.